 The Integrative Medicine Institute has led a variety of research projects collecting data from providers and patients on effectiveness, satisfaction, safety, and cost.
 Dr. Riley has continued this collaboration through his work on case reports, clinical trials and their publication in medical journals.

-In the 1990s we pioneered the creation of data collection networks linking healthcare practitioners, patients, and academic medical centers in Europe and the United States in a series of health services research projects: IIPCOS-1, IIPCOS-2, and an international Integrative Medicine Data Collection Network (IMDCN 2001[See PDF]).
-The Integrative Medicine Institute developed the Integrative Medicine Outcome Scale (IMOS) and the Integrative Medicine Patient Satisfaction scale (IMPSS) in collaboration with HomInt.
-These outcome scales have been validated in Europe and widely used in Integrative Medicine outcomes research.
-The International Integrative Primary Care Outcomes Study (Riley 2001 [See PDF] ) was a prospective outcomes study comparing patients treated by conventionally licensed providers integrating homeopathy into their practices with conventionally licensed providers who used only conventional medicine.
-Data was systematically collected on effectiveness, safety, and cost in a practice based setting.
-(Riley 2001).
+In the 1990s the Institute created international data collection networks linking healthcare practitioners, patients, and academic medical centers in Europe and the United States.
+This was done through a series of practice-based research projects: International Integrative Primary Care Outcomes Studies 1 and 2, and an international Integrative Medicine Data Collection Network (IMDCN 2001).
+The International Integrative Primary Care Outcomes Study (Riley 2001) was a prospective outcomes study with data was systematically collected on effectiveness, safety, and cost in a practice based setting.
+(Riley D, 2001).

 - Collaboration on the use of complementary therapies in the neurosciences with Conemaugh Health System and the John P. Murtha Neuroscience Center in Johnstown, PA.
 These included Hatha Yoga, mind-body stress reduction, and the Stanford program “Healthy Living with a Chronic Condition” for post-polio syndrome and Charcot Marie Tooth.